Image

 Cessna 525A Citation CJ2

-The Citation CJ2 is a Citation CJ1 with a lengthened fuselage resulting in six windows left and right.
+The Citation CJ2 is a essentially a Citation CJ1 with a lengthened fuselage resulting in six windows left and right.
+Note that the thrust reverser tabs are longer than those of the CJ1.

-Detail of Citation CJ2, with tabs at the back of the engine nacelles, longer than this on the CitationJet and Citation CJ1.
+Detail of the Citation CJ2, with tabs at the back of the engine nacelles, that are longer than those on the CitationJet and Citation CJ1.

 Cessna 525A Citation CJ2+

 The same differences between the Citation CJ1 and Citation CJ1+ are applicable to the CJ2 and CJ2+.
-So the external difference with the CJ2 is in the tabs at the end of the engine nacelles.
+So the external difference compared to the CJ2 is in the lack of tabs at the end of the engine nacelles.

-Note tabs at the back of the Citation CJ2+ nacelles.
+Note there are no tabs at the back of the Citation CJ2+ nacelles.

 Cessna 525B Citation CJ3, Citation CJ3+ & Citation CJ3 Gen2